thaynecurrie/phys7943_fall2023/ScientificPythonNotes/SciPy/Python_SciPy_part3.md

 want to determine the best-fitting parameters and errors (er, confidence intervals) in those parameters.

+_Chi-Squared_

-The chi-squared statistic ($\chi^{2}$) is our answer.
+The chi-squared statistic ($\chi^{2}$) is first stop to an answer.
 It is a quantitative measure of the goodness-of-fit of the data to the model.
 In its simple form -- assuming that the measurments and their errors are independent (more on this later) -- of the following:

 $\chi^{2}$ = $\sum_{i=1}^{N}$$\frac{(x_{i}-\mu_{i})^{2}}{\sigma^{2}}$.